in

 Gastric Sleeve 10 Years Later:

-The primary concern after 10 years of gastric sleeve is weight regain.
+The primary concern after 10 years of the gastric sleeve is weight regain.
 Weight regain can start after the second year.

 Although weight regain is an issue, most people who regain weight still have markedly less weight than their pre-operative weight.